 Throughout your Spacehive campaign you need to have a steady stream of online and offline communication with your backers and potential backers.
 There's a fine balance to be struck between being overbearing and under-communicative.
-Keep your communicative methods varied and make sure that your content is visual and interesting -read on to find out how!
+Keep your communication methods varied and make sure that your content is visual and interesting -read on to find out how!

-Once you've past the halfway mark that's when you can start to ramp up your social media as you've now got enough pledges to make it worthwhile reaching out on social media to people you don't necessarily know personally but whom the project would benefit quite directly.
-It's important to wait until you have a notable number of pledges as these will give the backer confidence in the project, seeing as they don't know you firsthand.
-For people looking at your project for the first time, if they see 35 people have already pledged, then it must be a) interesting and b) legit!
+Once you've past the halfway mark you should start to ramp up your social media comms as you'll now have enough pledges to make it worthwhile.

+Use social media to connect with people you may not know personally but whom the project would benefit.
+For people looking at your project for the first time, seeing that 35 people have already pledged means it must be a) interesting and b) legit!

-Although online engagement through social media is an excellent way of spreading the word wide and far, it's also important to campaign offline too, to capture those who aren't digitally engaged are still inspired to support your project.
+While online engagement through social media is an excellent way of spreading the word wide and far, it's also important to campaign offline.
+There may be many people who aren't digitally engaged but would still be inspired to support your project.